Advanced WYSIWYG editor

 NOTE

-• FAQs templates is different from AI FAQ generator.
+• FAQs templates are different from AI FAQ generator.

 • For more information, read the article AI FAQ generator.